metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 - Node-Exporter and Metrics-Exporter: Monitoring for the worker node
 - Metal-Stack Addons: for firewall and auditing events

-Because we configured containerd as such, that all images which are required are pulled from the private registry, it is not possible anymore to pull container images which are located at docker.io or quay.io for example, because all requests to these registries will be redirected to the registry mirror which only contains the images we mirror.
+Because we configured `containerd` as such, that all images which are required, are pulled from the private registry.
+Because this private registry only contains the strictly required container images, it is not possible anymore to pull container images from public registries.

 For application workloads please see below how these images must be provided.

 ## Flavors

-The way kubernetes clusters can be created changed in this perspective.
-There are three different flavors of kubernetes cluster: Internet Access **Baseline**, **Restricted** and **Forbidden**.
-This results in the following restrictions:
+With the introduction of Isolated Kubernetes Clusters, the cluster user must decide upon cluster creation which type of Isolation he needs for his workload.
+There are 3 different flavours available:

+- Internet Access Baseline: This is the default cluster creation mode, which does not change any aspects of network and registry access.
+- Internet Access Forbidden: No internet access is possible, neither ingress not egress.
+- Internet Access Restricted: No internet access is possible, neither ingress not egress, but can be enabled by the cluster user.

+Please see the detailed description of these flavours below.

 ### Internet Access Baseline